coreos/tectonic-docs/Documentation/install/all/ddns.md

 # Custom DNS service with RFC 2136 UPDATES ("DDNS")

-This document describes replacing the a cloud provider (Azure, AWS) DNS Terraform module with the DDNS module, allowing provisining configuration of custom, external DNS name servers supporting the [RFC 2136 `UPDATE` protocol][rfc2136].
+This document describes replacing the default DNS Terraform module with the DDNS module, allowing provisioning of DNS name servers that support the [RFC 2136 `DNS UPDATE` protocol][rfc2136].
+This can be used, for example, to replace a cloud provider's included DNS service with a custom external DNS service.

 ## Selecting the DDNS module